 Film:ReStored_04 – The Film Heritage Festival

-The fourth edition of Film:ReStored will primarily focus on film sound.
+Alongside digitally restored films, the fourth edition of Film:ReStored will primarily focus on film sound.
 Historical sound formats represent a special challenge in terms of restoration.
 But the latest digital technology makes it possible to come as close as possible to the original sound.

 New scanning methods

-We will introduce new scanning procedures and examples from film history showing how sound has been used – ranging from shellac records to four-channel magnetic tapes, and from Jagd nach der Million (D, 1931, Max Obal) to Der fliegende Holländer (GDR, 1964, Joachim Herz).
-The festival also looks at how to deal with the differing sound versions that have been used in the past.
+We will introduce new scanning procedures and examples from film history showing how sound has been used – ranging from shellac records to four-channel magnetic tapes, and from ‘Die Jagd nach der Million’ (‘The Chase After Millions’, GER, 1930, directed by Max Obal) to ‘The Flying Dutchman’ (GDR, 1964, directed by Joachim Herz).
 How does sound editing change a work?
-And how should different versions be assessed, for instance Hans Richter’s later audio dubbing of his silent films?
+And how should different versions be assessed?